Rams, Titans set for 3A state playoff opening-round matchups

 Coming into the year, the Titans lost a large majority of their starting unit, which led to Mikalakis not knowing what to expect from such a young group this fall.
 But in typical Titan fashion, the program rolled right along, winning its first league title since 2013 on the last day of the season, thanks to a Roaring Fork win over Delta in overtime.
 Dating back to the start of the season, the young Titans worked through some early-season kinks and now seem to have hit their stride when it matters most, which could set them up for a deep playoff run.

 "What I'm really happy with this group is the growth we've seen throughout the year," Mikalakis said.
 "If you look at the scores and the schedule with the results, we've really grown as a program.
 I think that's been evident in big games against good programs like Roaring Fork — they're a heck of a club; we played them really strong.
 I'm proud of the results we've had and the league title.
 And I'm very proud of the kids because of the work they put in.
-They put the work in, but they showed up in the games they absolutely needed to show up in.
-Games like Aspen and Roaring Fork; I'm really just happy with the growth of the program."
+They put the work in, but they showed up in the games they absolutely needed to show up in."

 Should the Titans get past the Timberwolves in round 1 at home, Coal Ridge will go on the road next Tuesday for a tough matchup with No. 2 Kent Denver, which ended the Titans' season last fall in a dramatic 2-1 decision in overtime of the third round.
 Considering the Sun Devils knocked out the Titans last fall, there's a chance the young Coal Ridge group could look past The Pinnacle on the bracket and have their sights set on Kent Denver.
 But Mikalakis has other plans when it comes to tackling the challenge of keeping the group focused on the task in front of them.